itsee-birmingham/standalone_collation_editor/docs/index.md

 title: Introduction
 ---

 This code is the core of the collation editor.
+The collation editor is a GUI wrapper around [collateX](https://collatex.net).
 The code in this repository is not designed to run as it is.
 It needs to be embedded into a larger platform with a database or similar storage.
-The connections are made with a services file written in JavaScript.
+The connections to the platform are made with a services file written in JavaScript.
 Some minimal Python services are also required, basic code examples of which are provided in the documentation.
+CollateX is not provided in the repository and must be installed separately.
+By default the Java web services are used but the system can be configured to use the Python version of collateX instead.

 If you are just looking to try out the collation editor or want to use it on a single machine rather than on a server, then please consider the [Standalone Collation Editor](https://github.com/itsee-birmingham/standalone_collation_editor) as an alternative.
 The standalone collation editor requires Python and a Java runtime environment but otherwise is packaged with everything needed to run the code and includes some example data.

-## Overview
+## Documentation Overview

 This documentation covers the setup and configuration of the collation editor as part of a larger system.
 It also provides information about the data expected as input.